-Water transfer/In Lieu projects utilize a significant amount of existing infrastructure.
-Costs for additional infrastructure to optimize In Lieu/Water are largely in the form of increased operating costs and could include increased water quality monitoring, increased public notification, and the cost of purchased water.
-Cost of purchased water for Soquel Creek Water District would need to legally comply with the requirements of Proposition 218 (which sets the cost of service for water delivered).
+Water Transfer/In Lieu Groundwater Recharge projects utilize a significant amount of existing infrastructure.
+Costs for additional infrastructure to optimize In Lieu/Water Transfers are largely in the form of increased operating costs and could include increased water quality monitoring, increased public notification, and the cost of purchased water.
+Cost of water purchases between SCWD and SqCWD must comply with the legal requirements of Proposition 218, which sets the cost of service for water delivered.